 THIO (6-thio-2'-deoxyguanosine) is a synthetically-modified small molecule nucleoside that was originally designed to be an improved chemotherapy drug developed to work around purine analog resistance, which was standard-of-care therapy in the 1970s.
-Sponsored by the National Cancer Institute, the efficacy, safety and pharmacokinetics of THIO were extensively investigated in at least 19 clinical trials with over 600 cancer patient subjects (adult and pediatric) treated, both as monotherapy or in combination with other commonly used standard agents of the time.
+Sponsored by the National Cancer Institute, THIO was extensively investigated in at least 19 clinical trials with over 600 cancer patient subjects (adult and pediatric) treated, both as monotherapy or in combination with other commonly used standard agents of the time.
 See "THIO Clinical Trials" below for more information about these trials.
 A traditional treatment strategy was used where patients were treated to maximum tolerated dose (MTD), a common approach for cancer therapy drug development.
-Although study results were promising, development was abandoned due to a lack of clinical activity in favor of other therapies.
+Although study results were promising, development was abandoned in favor of other therapies.